-Amid scourge of COVID-19 pandemic, Phola is scaling up mental health, psychosocial support, counselling and training for communities in Johannesburg and surrounding areas.
+Amid scourge of the COVID-19 pandemic, Phola is scaling up mental health, psychosocial support, counselling and training for communities in Johannesburg and surrounding areas.
 Phola has been working with the marginalized and vulnerable communities in Cosmo city, Zandspruit and Diepsloot.
 In line with lockdown restrictions and social distancing protocols, Phola is offering virtual counselling sessions via ZOOM and telephonically.

 The organisation offers dignity packs for women and is mobilizing resources to start shelter homes to accommodate abused women and children during the COVID-19 lockdown.

-As the South African constitution states in Article 27 that: Everyone has the right to have access to health care services, including reproductive health care; sufficient food and water and social security, including ,if they are unable to support themselves and their dependents, appropriate social assistance
+As the South African constitution states in Article 27 that: Everyone has the right to have access to health care services, including reproductive health care; sufficient food and water and social security, including if they are unable to support themselves and their dependents, appropriate social assistance